Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 Local and international runners come to NSW yearly to participate in this endurance event, with hundreds of competitors making the trek around the challenging course.

-Ultra-Trail Australia 2024, Dates, Entry Prices, Course Maps, Event Schedule
+Ultra-Trail Australia 2025, Dates, Entry Prices, Course Maps, Event Schedule

 Located in the world heritage-listed Blue Mountains, the stairs won’t be the only thing taking your breath away at UTA.
 From the vast cliff tops and exposed rock formations to the cascading waterfalls and chorusing native bush alive with the sounds of nature, there’s something to take in at every point along the UTA course.

-We might be biased, but we think Ultra-Trail Australia by UTMB has the best playing field in all of sports.
+We might be biased, but we think Ultra-Trail Australia by UTMB has the best playing field in all sports.
 The Blue Mountains provide an almost purpose-built trail-running nirvana.
 There’s a variety of trails and terrain across one of the most spectacular natural landscapes anywhere in Australia or around the world.

 Course Overview